JHL-HUST/LOSP/README.md

 ### Notification
 Please email to panshi@hust.edu.cn or setup an issue if you have any problems or find any bugs.

-Please cite our papers if you use the code in your paper:
+Please cite our papers if you use the codes in your paper:
 ```
 @inproceedings{hsbhl:LOSP,
   author = "Kun He and Yiwei Sun and David Bindel and John Hopcroft and Yixuan Li",